kyma-project/kyma/docs/helm-broker/03-01-create-addons.md

 ## docs directory

 In the `docs` directory, provide documentation for your addon.
 The documentation can include Markdown documents, AsyncAPI, OData, and OpenAPI specification files.
 Create the `assets` directory inside the `docs` directory to store assets, such as images.
 The `docs` directory must contain a `meta.yaml` file, which provides information on how documentation for the addon is uploaded.
-As you can install the Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterDocsTopics](/components/headless-cms/#custom-resource-clusterdocstopic) or [DocsTopics](/components/headless-cms/#custom-resource-docs-topic) custom resources, respectively.
+Because you can install the Helm Broker as a ClusterServiceBroker or as a ServiceBroker, documentation for addons is provided using either [ClusterDocsTopics](/components/headless-cms/#custom-resource-clusterdocstopic) or [DocsTopics](/components/headless-cms/#custom-resource-docs-topic) custom resources, respectively.

 The `meta.yaml` file contains the specification of the ClusterDocsTopic or DocsTopic.
 The example structure of the `meta.yaml` file looks as follows: